m3-learning/LAMBDA-PHYSIK-LPX200-LaserController/README.rst

 2. **Stopping the Laser (RUN STOP)**
    ---------------------------------

    To stop the laser, use the `RUN STOP` button.

    - **Action**: Click the `RUN STOP` button.
    - **Expected Output**: The **Command Entry** section will update to show that the laser is being set to "OPMODE=OFF" mode.
    - **Action**: Click the `ENTER` button to confirm and send the command to the laser.
 The system will switch off the laser.
    - **Responses**: The **Responses** section will display the status of the laser operation.
 Potential states include:
      - OFF: Laser is off, no messages or warnings.
      - OFF:0: Laser is off, no messages or warnings (only available with certain lasers).
-      - OFF, WAIT: While starting the laser: The laser is waiting for power supply standby and gas circulation fan powering up (duration: 4.1 seconds).
+     - OFF, WAIT: Laser is waiting for power supply standby and gas circulation fan powering up (duration: 4.1 seconds).

-   **Possible Warnings During OPMODE=ON**
+   **Possible Warnings During OPMODE=OFF**:

-   When the `ENTER` button is pressed, the following warnings may appear in the Responses section if issues are detected during operation:
+   When the `ENTER` button is pressed, the following warnings may appear in the **Responses** section if issues are detected:

    - **OFF:1**: Laser off, an **INTERLOCK** occurred.
    - **OFF:2**: Laser off, **PRESET ENERGY TOO HIGH**; charging HV exceeds HV\ :sub:`max`.
    - **OFF:4**: Laser off, a **WATCHDOG** has been activated.